cjbell630/FNaF_Advance/README.md

 ### Other

-Immediate todo: (things to do the next time I open this project)

-* Write something to easily cycle the background palette (ex switches the first 16 with the 16 of the user's choosing)

 Reminders: (for myself mostly)

 * Once all images are working in the game, check if any should be brightened or compressed